intake/intake/docs/source/walkthrough2.rst

 Catalogs contain readers and data definitions.
-Readers can and should be saved in Catalogs, which can in the simplest case be saved as text files, but can also be generated from may data services.
+Readers can and should be saved in Catalogs, which can in the simplest case be saved as text files, but can also be generated from many data services.
 Catalogs and readers are the central themes of intake.

 .. note::

-    "Load" means make a machine representations: many data containers may be lazy, where you get an object on which you can act, but the data is only read on demand for actions that rerquire it.
+    "Load" means make a machine representations: many data containers may be lazy, where you get an object on which you can act, but the data is only read on demand for actions that require it.

 Simple Example